patricebechard/rasa/docs/core/forms.rst

 By default Rasa Open Source only validates if any slot was filled after requesting a slot.
-If nothing is extracted from the user’s utterance for any of the required slots, an ``ActionExecutionRejection`` error will be raised, meaning the action execution was rejected and therefore Rasa Open Source will fall back onto a different policy to predict another action.
+If nothing is extracted from the user’s utterance for any of the required slots, an ``ActionExecutionRejection`` error will be raised, meaning the action execution was rejected and Rasa Open Source will fall back to a different policy to predict the next action.

 You can implement a :ref:`custom action<custom-actions>` ``validate_{form_name}``
 to validate any extracted slots.
 Make sure to add this action to the ``actions``